-For an XIV Global Mirror session, this option specifies how often the XIV system should form a consistency group to ensure consistency on the secondary side and achieve the desired RPO set on the -rpo option.
+For an XIV system Global Mirror session, this option specifies how often the XIV system should form a consistency group to ensure consistency on the secondary side and achieve the RPO that is set by the -rpo option.

-The default is min_interval, which is 20 seconds.
+The default is min interval, which is 20 seconds.